← Back to blog

 What my AI knows about how I sound

-A while back I ran my entire sent-email folder through a voice-profiling pass.
-Years of how I actually write to clients, friends, vendors, lawyers.
-Sentence rhythm.
-Word choices I default to.
+A while back I ran my whole sent-email folder through a voice check.
+Years of how I write to clients, friends, vendors, lawyers.
+How my sentences flow.
+Words I reach for.
 Words I never use.
-The cadence I land on when I'm explaining something I care about versus when I'm being polite.
+The beat I hit when I care about something versus when I'm just being polite.

 That profile lives in my agent's context.
 When I hand it a rant, it doesn't have to guess at my voice.
 It's already got it.
 The output isn't generic AI prose.
 It reads like an email I would actually send.
 Because the model behind it has read thousands of those.